 Can’t find anyone on your course or in your flat?
 Try and be as helpful as you can to those who have questions, as you might help someone who recognises you when you start uni, which can be a great conversation starter.

 Freshers' Week is the perfect opportunity to try out new things, meet new people, and generally get to know what's going on at the University.
 Everyone will be looking to make friends, have fun, and grab lots of freebies.
 Make sure you try and attend as many events as possible, like Freshers' Fair, society events, and the nightlife (if you enjoy that type of thing).
-Freshers' Week is always a highlight of many students' experience, so make sure to get involved and embrace it.
+Freshers' Week is always a highlight of many students' experience, and we have a great guide to Freshers' Week so you can get involved and embrace it.

 Making friends with people on your course is useful for sharing ideas and helping each other with any assignments, and lectures and seminars are a great way to get to know people.
 Challenge yourself to sit next to someone new and introduce yourself and see how they’re getting on with the course.
 You may have a lot more in common than you think and it’s always nice to be able to sit next to someone you know.